railsbridge/railsbridge-virtual-machine/README.md

     vagrant box add railsbridgebos http://s3.amazonaws.com/railsbridgeboston/railsbridgevm-4.0.box

+Note for organizers: to prevent network overload, it's best to download the box image ahead of time and install from the file.
+Point a web browser to the box URL and save it.
+To install, use the 'file://' prefix, followed by the path to the file.

+    vagrant box add railsbridgebos file://railsbridgevm-3.2.box

 ## Step 4.

 Change directory into a workspace for your Railsbridge tutorial, and start your machine!

+Go to your home directory:

+    cd ~

+Make a new directory for the workshop:

+    mkdir workspace

+Move into that directory:

+    cd workspace

+This directory will be shared between the virtual machine and your computer.
+Save all your work in the hands-on exercises here so they can be run in the virtual machine.

+Run these commands:

     vagrant init railsbridgebos
     vagrant up